Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Sharp bilinear eigenfunction estimate on : Proof of Theorem

 \section{Sharp bilinear eigenfunction estimate on $\mathbb{S}^3$: Proof of Theorem \ref{mainthm: 1}}

 In this section, we prove Theorem \ref{mainthm: 1}.
 We identify $\bS^3$ with $\mathrm{SU}(2)$, so that we may apply Lemma \ref{lem: fg=sum} to express the product of eigenfunctions as a linear combination of matrix entries of irreducible representations.
-After applying the Schur orthogonality relations, to finish the proof it suffices to use the key properties of the Clebsch--Gordan coefficients detailed in Theorem \ref{thm:CG} and some elementary estimates.
+After applying the Schur orthogonality relations, to finish the proof it suffices to use the orthogonality relations for the Clebsch--Gordan coefficients detailed in Theorem \ref{thm:CG} and some elementary estimates.

 \begin{proof}[Proof of Theorem \ref{mainthm: 1}] We assume $m\geq 2n$; the case $n\leq m< 2n$ can be handled by Sogge's $L^4$ eigenfunction bound \cite{Sog88} combined with H\"older's inequality:

 We identify $\bS^3$ with the group $\mathrm{SU}(2)$.
 With the notation of Theorem \ref{thm:CG}, we write $f,g$ as in \eqref{eq: f=sum}, \eqref{eq: g=sum}, with \eqref{eq: f,g,l2}.
 It suffices to prove